SNAP Benefits in Oklahoma: How to Apply and Qualify

 Apply In Person

 If you prefer face-to-face assistance, you can apply at any Oklahoma Human Services (OKDHS) office.
-Staff can help you complete the form and answer any questions you may have about the process.
+Staff can help you complete the application and answer any questions you may have.

 Apply By Mail